ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 {@snippet features/table-nesting}

 <info-box>
-	If you would want to disallow nesting tables in your editor, see the {@link features/table#disallow-nesting-tables Disallow nesting tables} section to learn how to disable this functionality.
+    If you would like to block the possibility to nest tables in your editor, see the {@link features/table#disallow-nesting-tables Disallow nesting tables} section to learn how to disable this functionality.
 </info-box>

 ## Table selection